Extrys/XRMasterHands/README.md

 To submit your project for inclusion:

 1. Go to the [Issues section of my GitHub repository].
-2. Create a new issue with the tag "project submission" and [Your Project Name] as title.
+2. Create a new issue with the tag "project submission" and [Your Project Name] as the title.
 3. In the body of the issue, you can include a brief description of your project, how XRMasterHands has been integrated, and any relevant links or images.
 4. Submit the issue.
 I will review submissions regularly and update the list accordingly.